-Home to one of the city’s most famous rooftop hangouts, this Back Bay hotel has revamped its 12th-floor oasis numerous times over the years.
+Home to one of the city’s most famous rooftop hangouts, this Back Bay hotel has revamped its 12th-floor pool deck numerous times over the years.
 A mix of hotel guests and local scenesters rub lotion-covered shoulders while cooling off during Boston’s summer months.
 Private cabanas cater to the truly indulgent, while most patrons head to the bar to order a frozen cocktail alongside swordfish tacos or a lobster roll.
 Closed to the public on weekends, the rooftop is open to non-hotel guests (for a fee) on weekdays.

 Housed in a former greenhouse on the outskirts of Harvard Square, Daedalus has been a longtime favorite of Cantabrigians seeking open-air environs.
-The roof deck is serene and spacious, a perfect spot for after-work drinks or a hungover brunch.
-Large umbrellas protect the sun-phobic, while ceiling fans cool down the covered tables; flower boxes add a bit of color to the mix.
+The roof deck is serene and spacious, a perfect spot for after-work drinks or a hangover-curing brunch.
+Large umbrellas protect the sun-averse, while ceiling fans cool down the covered tables; flower boxes add a bit of color to the mix.
 A solid beer and cocktail list combined with a (normally) calm crowd adds up to a dependable standby.

 Outfitted with a vintage Airstream trailer-turned-bar on its roof desk, this 3,000-square-foot Southie behemoth packs a youthful crowd onto its rustic picnic tables.
 An assortment of globally-minded comfort fare and flavorful, straight-from-the-smoker barbecue satiaties the masses, while local craft brews keep the hops-heads happy.
 When there's a big game, just about everyone ducks inside to follow the action on a pair of 160-inch projector screens.